digital-futures-academy/airport-challenge/my-approach/my-approach.md

 #### Acceptance Criteria

-As the system designer
+As the system designer;
-So that the software can be used for many different airports I would like a default airport capacity that can be overridden as appropriate
+So that the software can be used for many different airports;
+I would like a default airport capacity that can be overridden as appropriate;

 #### Nouns and verbs